-We have audited the accompanying financial statements of Stonehenge Therapeutic Community Inc. Capital Fund, which comprise the capital fund statement of financial position as at March 31, 2021 and the capital fund statements of operations, net assetsand cash flows for the year then ended, and notes to the capital fund financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of Stonehenge Therapeutic Community Inc. Capital Fund, which comprise the capital fund statement of financial position as at March 31, 2022 and the capital fund statements of operations, net assets and cash flows for the year then ended, and notes to the capital fund financial statements, including a summary of significant accounting policies.

-In our opinion, these financial statements present fairly, in all material respects, the financial position of Stonehenge Therapeutic Community Inc. Capital Fund as at March 31, 2021 and the results of its capital fund operations and its cash flows for the year then ended in accordance with the financial reporting provisions of the Ministry of Health, Waterloo Wellington Local Health Integration Network, Solicitor General-Ontario and Correctional Services-Canada as disclosed in Note 1.
+In our opinion, these financial statements present fairly, in all material respects, the financial position of Stonehenge Therapeutic Community Inc. Capital Fund as at March 31, 2022 and the results of its capital fund operations and its cash flows for the year then ended in accordance with the financial reporting provisions of Ontario Health, Solicitor General-Ontario and Correctional Services-Canada as disclosed in Note 1.